Fengqing (Zoe)

 crocheting, baking, music, and reading.

-Ashni Kumar is a first-year
+Ashni Kumar is an

 undergraduate student majoring in Data Science